muodov/blog/_posts/2015-08-18-fac-rubik-solver.md

 tricky in details.
-I could not imagine I would have to learn statistical methods and clustering algorithms, dust off my school notes on electronics (though we only need the basics here), and discover a number of useful tools and services on the way.
+I could not imagine I would have to learn statistical methods and clustering algorithms, dust off my school notes on electronics (though we only need the basics here), and discover a number of useful tools and services along the way.
 This is why I am so happy I had a chance to work on this.

 ![Rubik's Cube solver](/images/rubikmachine.jpg)